Skip to main content

 Even if I’d gotten it right, I don’t think the dog could have answered me.

-Do people in Paris speak English?
+Do people speak English in Paris?

 This question rises to the top for many Americans about to make their first trip to Paris.
-In fact, there’s a decent chance you found this article because you googled “Do they speak English in Paris?” or “Do people in Paris speak English?”
+In fact, there’s a decent chance you found this article because you googled “Do people speak English in Paris?” or “Do people in Paris speak English?”

 The short answer is yes, you will find that many people in Paris speak English.
 Hell, oftentimes they speak it better than many native English speakers.
 What’s more, there’s a good chance that the person you’ll be speaking with in Paris also knows Spanish and German on top of English and, of course, French.